technicat/fedicat/README.md

-An overview of iOS mastodon apps
+An overview of Mastodon apps (starting with the ones I regularly use)

 ## [Mastodon](https://joinmastodon.org/apps)